Nervous system and Somatic-focused Coaching

 Everything shifted when I started working with an ADHD coach.
 Through compassionate, trauma-informed coaching, nervous system regulation, and somatic practices, I finally experienced what it felt like to be safe in my own body.
 For the first time, I slowed down and realized my patterns — procrastination, people-pleasing, hyper-independence — weren’t flaws.
 They were my body’s way of protecting me.
 I was never broken.

 That realization changed everything.
-Healing isn’t just about understanding your past — it’s about building safety, trust, and connection in the present.
+Healing isn’t just about understanding your past — it’s about building safety, trust, and connection in the present so you can create new possibilities for the future.
 This ongoing work is what inspired me to become a life coach.

 Today, I create neurodiversity-affirming spaces for late-diagnosed ADHD and AuDHD adults to do the same: rebuild safety, reconnect with their bodies, and move forward without leaving themselves behind.
 It’s possible to build nourishing relationships, thrive in life and career, and be the parent your children truly need.